iOS App Icon Sizes in 2026 — The Complete Guide

 .iconfile and drag into your Xcode project

 For more control (or compatibility with older Xcode versions), check our Xcode AppIcon.appiconset tutorial.
+If you're targeting the new design language, our guide to iOS 26 Liquid Glass app icons walks through the layered Default, Dark, Clear, and Tinted modes.

 Common Mistakes